oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

 The module defines two top level attributes used to manage instances and storage:
 - **instances_configuration**: for managing Compute instances.
-- **storage_configuration**: for managing storage, including Block Storage and File System Storage.
+- **storage_configuration**: for managing storage, including Block Volumes and File System Storage.

 ### <a name="compute">Compute</a>